Tables in Power BI reports and dashboards

 - to display numerical data by categories

 If a table has too many values, consider converting it to a matrix and/or using drilldown.
+The maximum data points a table will display is 3,500.

 - Power BI service or Power BI Desktop